Skip to content

 Change it to sex: If someone coerces you into sex, did you consent?
 Your lawyer may need to make that argument.
 But far better if you resist all coercion.
 And do not consent.

-If you do consent to a search, you lose your right to object to it later.
+If you do consent to a search, you lose your right to object to the search later.
 Also, if police know they have no legal basis to search without “consent;” they may leave without searching.

 So, the third way to avoid a marijuana arrest in a car is: do not consent to any search.